ArnasL/deval_title/docs/documentation.md

-# Global Title - PrestaShop Module
+# DEVAL - Global Title

 ## Description
 Add a global prefix or suffix to all page titles across your PrestaShop store for better branding and SEO.